SudhanshuChoudharyGit/Health-Insurance-App/README.md

 );
 ```

-8. Start the proxy Server:
+8. Open a new terminal start the proxy Server:
   ```
     cd frontend
     node server.js
   ```
-8. Start the frontend React app:
+8. Open the final terminal and start the frontend React app:
   ```
     cd frontend
     npm start